sever-sever/vyos-kvm/README.md

 # vyos-kvm
-Adding VyOS vm's in kvm

-In file  create_vms_vyos.sh change "number_instances" example 3

-01. Create vm instances with ./create_vms_vyos.sh
+Adding VyOS instances with ansible

-Check 1-2 minutes to build

-02. Install instance 1-by-1
-./connect_console_install.sh $1

-where $1 - id of instance from (virsh list)
+Params of VMs in file vars/guests.yml
+In the example, 2 virtual machines will be created.

+ansible-playbook virt-guests.yml